Get 40% off Shadows with Kobo VIP

 Shadowfall (Shadows Book One)

-The company prepared Brice for many things, but nothing can prepare him for what he must face when the shadows fall.
+The company trained Brice for many things.
+But nothing can prepare him for what he must face when the shadows fall.